Quadratic Convergence of Smoothing Newton's Method for 0/1 Loss Optimization: Optimality Conditions

 \section{Optimality Conditions}

-In this section, we study the optimality conditions of \eqref{ell-0-1} and characterize the conditions in terms of P-stationarity.
-Those results will lay down the foundation for Newton's method in the next section.
+In this section, we study the optimality conditions of \eqref{ell-0-1} and characterize the conditions in terms of Proximal-stationarity {(i.e., P-stationarity) using the proximal operator.} Those results will lay down the foundation for Newton's method in the next section.
 For a given point $\bfx^*\in\R^n$, we denote

-Our first result is to characterize a local minimum of \eqref{ell-0-1}. the supporting document.
+Our first result is to characterize a local minimizer of \eqref{ell-0-1}.

 \begin{lemma} The following relationships hold for the problem (\ref{ell-0-1}). \begin{itemize}

 \item[i)] A local minimizer $\bfx^*$ satisfies the following condition if $A_{\Gamma_*}$ is full row rank,